tchen00/PvZ/README.md

 ### DAY 16: May 31 2019
 - **Peihua**
     Worked on debugging projectile for Peashooter.
 Got the projectile to not disappear until it reaches the Zombie.
 Will update the game so that a click of a certain key would put it in demo mode (aka cheat mode).

+### DAY 17: June 1 2019
+- **Peihua**
+    Removed sunflower from random mode (since that mode has no need for suns).
+Added menu for players to choose between the two game modes.
+Also added a button at the death screen allowing the player to return to menu and play again.
+Switching screen was done with hints from Vivian Huynh (She told me I can use a variable to store the different screens).
+Also made it possible to switch between demo mode and regular game mode.